codedemonuk/operations-review-2020/src/index.md

 <!-- .slide: data-background="./img/rachael-henning-_x7gBguT-qQ-unsplash.jpg" -->
 ## Customer Services

+- New CRM system
+- Customer services facilities
+- Benchmarking
+- Website improvement

 Note:

-Project plan to procure a new CRM system completed.
+Project plan to procure a new Customer Relationship Management (CRM) system completed.
 A new ‘low code’ system, (Netcall), bought and implementation started.
 The Customer Services Manager (Lee Gallagher) and the two Website development staff (Yiota and Mhiri) have all successfully completed their training to become accredited Netcall system builders and will help service staff and managers to build their service specific modules.
 Lee has been involved in Netcall conferences in London and other locations, raising the profile of Hertsmere as a positive case study.